-Based on the analysis in this Draft ERP/EA, the Federal Trustees have made the determination that the proposed restoration activities associated with both the Preferred Alternative (Alternative 2) and the Non-preferred Alternative (Alternative 3) are within the range of alternatives and scope of potential environmental consequences analyzed in the PEIS (with the exception of contaminated sediment/debris removal which is discussed in PEIS Section 5.3.2.13), and do not have significant adverse impacts.
+Based on the analysis in this Final ERP/EA, the Federal Trustees have made the determination that the proposed restoration activities associated with both the Preferred Alternative (Alternative 2) and the Non-preferred Alternative (Alternative 3) are within the range of alternatives and scope of potential environmental consequences analyzed in the PEIS (with the exception of contaminated sediment/debris removal which is discussed in PEIS Section 5.3.2.13), and do not have significant adverse impacts.
 Moreover, the Federal Trustees have fully considered and determined that there are no geographic, project, or site-specific conditions, sensitivities, unique habitat, or resources (with the exception of Environmental Justice, which is discussed in Section 5.3.2.12) that warrant additional NEPA analyses beyond what is provided in the PEIS.

-As the Project design is further refined or if there are proposed changes to the Project, or if it is determined that the Project may no longer fall within the scope of the PEIS or has impacts exceeding those described in the PEIS or in this Draft ERP/EA, additional NEPA review may be warranted--in which case, any necessary environmental analysis would be conducted and provided in a subsequent NEPA document (e.g., Supplemental EA) which would be subject to public review.
+As the Project design is further refined or if there are proposed changes to the Project, or if it is determined that the Project may no longer fall within the scope of the PEIS or has impacts exceeding those described in the PEIS or in this Final ERP/EA, additional NEPA review may be warranted--in which case, any necessary environmental analysis would be conducted and provided in a subsequent NEPA document (e.g., Supplemental EA) which would be subject to public review.

-Based on the analysis of environmental consequences in this Draft ERP/EA, the Federal Trustees' preliminary findings indicate that the Alternatives evaluated in this Draft ERP/EA would not result in any significant impacts on the human environment in accordance with the guidelines for determining the significance of proposed federal actions (40 C.F.R.
+Based on the analysis of environmental consequences in this Final ERP/EA, the Federal Trustees' findings indicate that the Alternatives evaluated in this Final ERP/EA would not result in any significant impacts on the human environment in accordance with the guidelines for determining the significance of proposed federal actions (40 C.F.R.
 1508.27).
 All potential beneficial and adverse impacts have been considered in reaching this conclusion.
-After considering and addressing public comments on the Draft ERP/EA and if the findings are confirmed, the Federal Trustee agencies will issue a FONSI which would fulfill and conclude all requirements for compliance with NEPA by the Federal Trustees.